IntelLabs/nlp-architect/doc/source/service.rst

  1. `bist` service which provides BIST Dependency parsing
  2. `spacy_ner` service which provides Spacy NER annotations.
+ 3. `ner` service which provides NER annotations without Spacy.

-To run the server, simply run `serve.py` with the Parameter `--name` as the name of the service you wish to serve.
-Once the model is loaded, the server will run on `http://localhost:8080/{service_name}`.
+To run the server, simply run `hug -f -p 8080 hug_server/server.py`, the server will run on `http://localhost:8080`.

-If you wish to use the server's visualization - enter `http://localhost:8080/{service_name}/demo.html`
+If you wish to use the server's visualization - enter `http://localhost:8080`

 Otherwise the expected Request for the server is the following:

 .. code:: json

-    {"docs":
+    {
+        "model_name": "ner" | "spacy_ner" | "bist",
+        "docs":
         [
             {"id": 1,
             "doc": "Time flies like an arrow. fruit flies like a banana."}, {"id": 2,
             "doc": "the horse passed the barn fell"}, {"id": 3,
             "doc": "the old man the boat"}
         ]
     }

 Request Headers
 ---------------